/ seo-glossary / What Is Self-Referencing Canonical? SEO Glossary

 Not auditing after CMS updates.
 Content management system updates, theme changes, or plugin modifications can silently alter canonical tag behavior.
 Include canonical tag verification in your post-update testing checklist.

 Placing canonical tags in the body.
 Canonical tags must be in the <head> section.
-Tags placed in the <body> are ignored by search engines.
+Google explicitly disregards a rel="canonical" designation it finds in the <body>, so place the tag as early in the <head> as practical.
 Some JavaScript-injected canonical tags may also fail if they are not present in the initial HTML response.

 Conclusion